ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

   - def_st_td_home & turnovers_home

-The cleaned data was then stored as .csv file and imported into Google Cloud BiqQuery for further analysis.

 # Step 4.
+Now that the data is cleaned, we are going to import the .csv file into Google Cloud BigQuery and use SQL to perform calculations and generate a new spreadsheet containing the following computed stats:
+  - 1.